What are Kuflink’s wind down arrangements?

 Winding down essentially means closing down the business.
 To ensure that this can happen in an orderly manner, and with the least disruption to you and your existing investments, Kuflink has investigated what steps would need to be taken and what resources would need to be available, should the business be hit by an unexpected crisis.

 This WDP is designed for Kuflink and a few select individuals to continue for two years to wind down the book to zero.
-All expenses have been predicted and these funds have been put aside in a segregated bank account.
+All expenses have been forecasted and these funds have been put aside in a segregated bank account.

 The WDP would be managed in-house by existing staff, systems and with the same regulatory rules and requirements that the platform currently operates within.
 This would allow Kuflink to use its products and platform expertise to maintain the quality of the execution of the plan, minimising risks that would arise if we were to transfer operations to a third-party provider, and maximising outcomes for our customers.